FairCMS: Cloud Media Sharing with Fair Copyright Protection: Introduction

-{Despite the benefits of cloud media sharing, due to a variety of reasons such as curiosity, external attack, financial incentive, and reputation damage, there are still several security/privacy problems that have to be addressed, as shown below.}
+{Despite the benefits of cloud media sharing, {due to a variety of reasons such as curiosity, financial incentive, and reputation damage, there are still several security/privacy problems that have to be solved,} as shown below.}

-\textit{Problem 1:} Data privacy leakage in the cloud.
-On the one hand, the cloud {service} provider is curious about the data it encounters, although he can provide media data storage and sharing services for the owner.
-On the other hand, the high centralization of media information makes cloud servers vulnerable due to interest incentives.
+\textit{Problem 1:} {Data privacy leakage and access control in the cloud. {On the one hand, the cloud service provider could be curious about the data it encounters.
+On the other hand, it is a challenge to implement access control over the media content without direct control by the owner.}}

-\textit{Problem 2:} The infringement {on} the data owner's copyright.
-Upon receiving data from the cloud, authenticated users can redistribute the owner’s data elsewhere arbitrarily or even intentionally.
-Clearly, it severely damages the owner’s copyright.
-For example, a user pays and downloads a song from the cloud server in a pay-per-use manner, and then switches the song to others at a lower price.
+\textit{Problem 2:} The infringement on the data owner's copyright. {Upon receiving the media content from the cloud, the authorized user could redistribute the owner’s media content arbitrarily.
+Clearly, it damages the owner’s copyright.}

-\textit{Problem 3:} The infringement {on} the user's {right}.
-This concern considers that the owner can maliciously frame any user by falsely alleging that the user's watermark has been found in some unauthorized copies, while the fact is that this user's watermark had been abused by the owner or adversaries.
-The possibility of launching a malicious incrimination on an honest user harms the user’s {right} \cite{pfitzmann1996asymmetric}.
+\textit{Problem 3:} The infringement on the user's rights.
+The owner may frame any user by falsely alleging that the user's water-mark has been found in an unauthorized content copy, while the fact is that this user's watermark had been abused by the owner or adversaries. {The possibility of launching a malicious incrimination on an honest user harms the user’s rights.}

-To address \textit{Problem 1}, it is crucial to build cryptosystems for implementing privacy-protected access control when media are shared through an untrusted cloud.
-Attribute-based encryption (ABE) \cite{bethencourt2007ciphertext} is such a cryptosystem, in which a user’s credentials are described by attributes such that a ciphertext can be decrypted when the user’s attributes pass through the ciphertext’s access structure \cite{yu2010achieving,wang2010hierarchical}.
-Proxy re-encryption (PRE) \cite{ateniese2006improved} is another common cryptographic-enhanced access control system, which enforces the cloud to convert the owner’s ciphertext into the user’s ciphertext without the knowledge of the plaintext information \cite{xu2012cl, liang2014dfa}. {PRE is better than ABE if the access policy changes frequently \cite{zhang2018you, 1939A}.} ABE and PRE can prevent media data privacy leakage in the cloud but cannot solve \textit{Problems 2 and 3}.
+To solve \textit{Problem 1}, cryptosystems implementing privacy-protected access control are required. {Attribute-Based Encryption (ABE) \cite{bobba2010attribute,wei2018fractal} is such a cryptosystem, in which a user’s credentials are described by attributes.
+A ciphertext can be de-crypted by the user when the attributes pass the ciphertext’s access structure.
+Proxy Re-encryption (PRE) \cite{xu2012cl,ateniese2006improved} is another common cryptographic access control system, which allows the cloud to convert the owner’s ciphertext into a user’s ci-phertext without knowing the plaintext version.}